jhades/ng2-minimal/README.md

 # Purposes

-The simplest possible setup for starting with Angular 2.
+The simplest possible setup for getting started with Angular 2.
 Ideal for quickly putting together a demo or for trying out a new concept.

 # Technologies used